 Hanifaru Bay was declared a Marine Protected Area in 2009, then incorporated into the Baa Atoll UNESCO World Biosphere Reserve in 2011.
-Diving is no longer permitted in the bay - you can only snorkel with the manta rays and whale sharks - and to keep any disturbance to a minimum, strict guidelines for visitors have been put in place.
-Visitors must purchase tokens prior to their visit with all proceeds going towards the Baa Atoll Conservation Fund and the future of the incredible manta congregations of Hanifaru.
+Scuba diving with manta rays is no longer permitted in the bay - you can only snorkel with the manta rays and whale sharks - and to keep any disturbance to a minimum, strict guidelines for visitors have been put in place.
+Visitors must purchase tokens prior to their visit with all proceeds going towards the Baa Atoll Conservation Fund and the future of the incredible manta ray congregations of Hanifaru.

-Best place to stay: Join one of the Manta Expeditions citizen-science expeditions and assist with vital research on manta rays or stay at one of the many great resorts that ZuBlu partner with in Baa Atoll.
+Best place to stay: Join one of the Manta Expeditions citizen-science expeditions and assist with vital research on manta rays, or stay at one of the many great resorts that ZuBlu partner with in Baa Atoll.

-Komodo is justifiably famous for its incredible landscapes, biodiversity and, of course, its dragons, but the park is also an exceptional destination for regular sightings of manta rays throughout the year.
+Komodo is justifiably famous for its incredible landscapes, biodiversity and of course, its dragons.
+But the park is also an exceptional destination for scuba diving with manta rays throughout the year.
 In the south of the Komodo National Park, the cold, nutrient-rich upwellings that are so prevalent here create blooms of plankton when the cold water hits the sunlit shallows - perfect feeding conditions for manta rays.
-As such, the south is home to Komodo’s best manta site at the aptly named Manta Alley.
-Here large numbers of rays gather to feed on the plankton and visit a series of cleaning stations dotted along the reef.
-Whilst such large gatherings can never be guaranteed, divers can often witness squadrons of mantas feeding in unison, or get up close and personal with a ray as it hovers over a cleaning station.
+As such, the south is home to Komodo’s best manta ray dive site at the aptly named 'Manta Alley'.
+Here, large numbers of manta rays gather to feed on the plankton and visit a series of cleaning stations dotted along the reef.
+Whilst such large gatherings can never be guaranteed, scuba divers can often witness squadrons of manta rays feeding in unison, or get up close and personal with a ray as it hovers over a cleaning station.